West Tennessee: Civil War and Reconstruction

-After the election of Abraham Lincoln as President in 1860, most West Tennesseans favored joining the Confederacy in order to preserve the slavery-based economy of the region.
+After the election of Abraham Lincoln as president in 1860, most West Tennesseans favored joining the Confederacy in order to preserve the slavery-based economy of the region.
 This was true throughout most of West Tennessee, with the exception of the southeastern parts of the region along the Tennessee River, where the terrains and soils did not allow for large plantations as in most of West Tennessee.
-As a result, most residents of this were Unionists.
+As a result, most residents of this area were Unionists.
 In 1860, slaves composed more than one third of West Tennessee's population, compared to about one fourth statewide.
 This was the highest percentage of the state's three Grand Divisions, although Middle Tennessee had more slaves.

 A number of crucial battles and events took place in West Tennessee during the Civil War.
 In February 1862, the U.S. Navy, under the command of General Ulysses S. Grant, captured the Tennessee River in February 1862 at the Battle of Fort Henry near the Kentucky border.
 Grant then proceeded south to Pittsburg Landing, and two months later held off a Confederate counterattack, led by Albert Sidney Johnston and P. G. T. Beauregard at the Battle of Shiloh, which was the bloodiest battle of the war at the time.
 This battle claimed the life of Johnston, and remained one of the most costly engagements of the entire war.
 Memphis fell to the Union in June after a naval battle on the Mississippi River, which effectively resulted in the Union gaining control of West Tennessee.
 In an effort to disrupt Grant's campaign southward along the Mississippi River, Confederate General Nathan Bedford Forrest launched a series of offensives into West Tennessee between December 1862 and January 1863, which resulted in Confederate victories in minor battles at Lexington and Jackson, as well as a disputed outcome at Parker's Crossroads.
 The raids failed to completely stop Grant's movement southward.
 One of the most notorious events of the war occurred in April 1864 in Lauderdale County, when Confederate troops under Forrest's command massacred hundreds of surrendering Union soldiers, most of whom were Black.